 Pros: Cotton is an unrivaled all-season bedding material.
 Because it’s so great at absorbing moisture and wicking it away from your body, it’s guaranteed to keep you dry even if you get too hot under your heavy down comforter.

 Cotton is an ideal choice for people who don’t like to feel trapped in warmer fabrics like flannel or fleece during the night.
 If you tend to sleep hot, choose lightweight percale cotton sheets, which you can always pair with a heavier comforter for added warmth.

 If you run colder, on the other hand, look for cotton sheets with a high thread count.
 The higher the thread count, the heavier the sheets.
 Cotton jersey is another option to consider this winter.
 It’s soft and stretchy and feels like your favorite T-shirt.

-Cons: Cotton sheets might not be right for you in the winter if you prefer your sheets to be warm to touch immediately as you get into bed.
+Cons: Cotton sheets might not be right for you in the winter if you prefer your sheets to be warm to the touch immediately as you get into bed.
 If that’s important to you, or if you crave something bulkier, softer, or fuzzier for the winter months, you may be happier with a material like flannel or fleece.
 (Read our guide to comforters vs. blankets to find out which one will keep you coziest while it’s cold outside.)